 Are you fighting for your marriage and need motivation to keep moving in the right direction?

 I believe in turnarounds because my own marriage is a story of hope.
-Further, I’ve seen other marriages experience breakthroughs as both spouses did the necessary work.
+Besides personal experience, I’ve seen other marriages experience breakthroughs as both spouses did the necessary work.

 Based on my experience and working with others, a key factor for turnarounds is a willingness to take responsibility for our own personal growth vs. focusing on making your spouse grow.